mawaqit/quran_listening/README.md

 }
 ```

-### 2. Provider Setup
+### Step 2: Add Required Providers

-Add the required providers to your app's provider tree:
+Add these providers to your app's provider tree (usually in your main app widget):

 ```dart
 import 'package:provider/provider.dart';